Duet3D/RepRapFirmware/BuildInstructions.md

 8. Ensure there is a copy of make.exe on your PATH.
 If you installed Arduino 1.5.8 into C:/Arduino-1.5.8 then there will be one in C:\Arduino-1.5.8\hardware\arduino\sam\system\CMSIS\Examples\cmsis_example\gcc_arm.

 9. Build CoreNG first, then RepRapFirmware.
 The Duet WiFi and Duet Ethernet builds of RRF use the SAM4E build of CoreNG.
 The Duet085 build of RRF (which also runs on the Duet06) uses the SAM3X build of CoreNG.
-The RADDS build of RRF has its own build of CoreNG.
+The RADDS and Alligartor builds of RRF have their own builds of CoreNG.

 Instructions for building dc42 fork of RepRapFirmware under macOS
 ===================================================================